-- I’m currently a math teacher, in my
+- I’m currently a teacher, in my third fourth

-third fourthfifth year of teaching.
-I am credentialed in other subjects as well.
-I’ve taught at 34 schools including the one I spent a year at as a student teacher.
+fifthninth year of teaching.
+I’ve taught at 3 4 schools including the one I spent a year at as a student teacher.
 I have three secondary academic credentials.

-- I was, and am, a private tutor and test prep instructor in every major test except the MCAT.
+- For ten years, I was a private tutor and test prep instructor, teaching every major test except the MCAT.
 I worked for multiple companies and private clients simultaneously, tutoring in all academic subjects except science.

 - I’m a parent.
 I was a suburban parent of an originally under-achieving son long before I became a teacher and, as a teacher, I am extremely sensitive to the aggravations of the suburban parent.

 - I have two Master’s degrees, neither of which I found terribly difficult, and I do not do well in formal education.

 - Neither of my parents graduated from college, and I am the only college graduate of their four children.
 Only one of my uncles or aunts is a college graduate, and only 4 of my 21 cousins.
 My grandfather was a college graduate, and my son will be.
 Real.
 Soon.
 Now. has an Economics degree. (whoohoo!)
 We’ve all done quite well for ourselves, with or without college degrees.
 My attitude towards education is best described as utilitarian.
 I snicker when people speak of the joys of lifelong learning as a goal for the general population.

 - I’ve been registered as a Republican since 2000, although the first time I voted for a Republican presidential candidate was 2008.
 I’m not conservative–I say that not in disdain, merely to ensure understanding.
 I am not a fan of the left; I have disliked and in many cases despised it long before I registered as a Republican.
 The best way to describe my political outlook would be “Skeptic”.